lizmat/SBOM-CycloneDX/README.md

         Organization $supplier
         The organization that supplied the component that the BOM describes.
-The supplier may often be the manufacturer, but may also be a
+The supplier may often be the manufacturer, but may also be a distributor or repackager.

         AnyLicense @licenses
         The license information for the BOM document.
 This may